SeimiNomore/jlc-portfolio/index.md

 ##### Portfolio Introduction
 > This is a portfolio of my artworks in the form of [Case Studies] the works you will see here may very between Graphics Design, Digital Design, Ux/Ui, Charcter Develoopment, and Product development.
-Please take the time to the review the works that I’ve shown here, Some are apart of projects I worked on and others are from my own curiosity, The projects are compartmentalized the help the the viewer to understand the wide range of works in my porfilio.
-I will be updating this priodicaly.

-## Artworks Codex Feb 2019 - present
+### Artworks Codex Feb 2019 - present
+---

-This was the chapter where I made the conscious decision to prioritize my own growth and well-being.
-I knew it was time to give back to myself, to nurture that part of me that had been waiting patiently beneath the surface.
-I embarked on a journey into the depths of my creative expression, embracing the process not just as an artist but as an individual seeking transformation.
-Through the lens of fine art, I discovered the freedom to explore new techniques, push my boundaries, and fully immerse in the act of creation.
+>  Through the lens of fine art, I discovered the freedom to explore new techniques, push my boundaries, and fully immerse in the act of creation.
 This practice became a blend of artistic passion and inner discipline—a space where I could reflect, refine, and rediscover who I am at my core.

-Engaging in this way wasn’t just about making art; it was about crafting a life where creativity and mindfulness intertwined, giving me the foundation to express myself with authenticity and purpose.
+> Engaging in this way wasn’t just about making art; it was about crafting a life where creativity and mindfulness intertwined, giving me the foundation to express myself with authenticity and purpose.

 ![Trumpet over Giza Blue](assets/img/Trumpet_over_Giza-Blue.jpg)